 By: Joseph Albanese

 Air guns fill many niches.
-Kids can learn firearm safety using a BB gun before stepping up to the real thing; some use pellet rifles to hunt without breaking local firearm-discharge ordinances; and an air gun can be a simple pest-control tool, or a serious arm for competition.
+Kids can learn firearm safety using a BB gun before stepping up to the real thing.
+Some hunters pellet rifles to hunt without breaking local firearm-discharge ordinances.
+And an air gun can be a simple pest-control tool, or a serious arm for competition.
 The market has something for everyone, and prices that range from easily affordable to those that require a small bank loan.

 As with so many things this year, the introduction of new air guns for 2021 was slowed by COVID-19.
 So what follows is a list of both the best air rifles and pistols introduced this year, and the best air guns introduced in 2020 that are still in each company’s 2021 lineup.

 Stoeger Air Guns